7 Popular Christmas Scriptures To Teach Your Kids

 The best 7 Christmas Scriptures for learning the full story

 These 7 popular Christmas Scriptures will help you prepare your heart and your family for a Christ-centered Christmas.
-You don’t have to memorize them to enjoy them!
+(And you don’t have to memorize them to enjoy them!)

 Read them with your kids.
 Talk about what they mean.
 They will help you connect the dots of the full Christmas story.